winglang/winglibs/.github/ISSUE_TEMPLATE/bug-report---feature-request.md

 ---

 **Please note**
-Bug reports and feature request are handled on the https://github.com/winglang/wing repository, please open an issue via this link: https://github.com/winglang/wing/issues/new/choose
+Bug reports and feature requests are handled on the https://github.com/winglang/wing repository, please open an issue via this link: https://github.com/winglang/wing/issues/new/choose